ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Default: : The application makes no representation about its expected capacity profile.
 No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when selecting and configuring transport protocol stacks.
-When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry the DSCP Default Forwarding {{?RFC2474}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.
+Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign the DSCP Default Forwarding {{?RFC2474}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}}
+  apply.

   Scavenger/Bulk: : The application is not interactive.
 It expects to send and/or receive data without any urgency.
 This can, for example, be used to select protocol stacks with scavenger transmission control and/or to assign the traffic to a lower-effort service.
-When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry the DSCP Less than Best Effort {{?LE-PHB=I-D.ietf-tsvwg-le-phb}} PHB;
+Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign the DSCP Less than Best Effort
-  when the Connection is multiplexed, the guidelines in section 6 of
+  {{?LE-PHB=I-D.ietf-tsvwg-le-phb}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.
-  {{?RFC7657}} apply.

   Low Latency/Interactive: : The application is interactive, and prefers loss to latency.
 Response time should be optimized at the expense of bandwidth efficiency and delay variation when sending on this connection.
 This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm); to prefer immediate acknowledgment from the peer endpoint when supported by the underlying transport; and so on.
-When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry the DSCP Expedited Forwarding
-  {{?RFC3246}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.
+  Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign the DSCP Expedited Forwarding {{?RFC3246}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.

   Low Latency/Non-Interactive: : The application prefers loss to latency but is not interactive.
-Response time should be optimized at the expense of bandwidth efficiency and delay variation when sending on this connection.
-When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry a DSCP Assured Forwarding (AF21,AF22,AF23,AF24) {{?RFC2597}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.
+Response time should be optimized at the expense of bandwidth efficiency and delay variation when sending on this connection.Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign a DSCP Assured Forwarding (AF21,AF22,AF23,AF24) {{?RFC2597}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.

   Constant-Rate Streaming: : The application expects to send/receive data at a constant rate after Connection establishment.
 Delay and delay variation should be minimized at the expense of bandwidth efficiency.
 This implies that the Connection may fail if the desired rate cannot be maintained across the Path.
   A transport may interpret this capacity profile as preferring a circuit breaker {{?RFC8084}} to a rate-adaptive congestion controller.
-When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry a DSCP Assured Forwarding (AF31,AF32,AF33,AF34) {{?RFC2597}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.
+Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign a DSCP Assured Forwarding (AF31,AF32,AF33,AF34) {{?RFC2597}} PHB; when the Connection is multiplexed, the guidelines in section 6 of {{?RFC7657}} apply.

   High Throughput Data: : \[EDITOR'S NOTE: Gorry wants this, but bht has no idea how to implement it beyond DSCP AF1n {{?RFC2597}}.
 Cut, or specity how this is